chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ---
 title: Curriculum Vitae
 subtitle: >
-    A Senior Staff Software Engineer at LinkedIn, lately focused on frameworks and languages as tools to help other developers to build better software.
+    A senior engineering leader, lately focused on frameworks and languages as ratchets: tools which help other developers to build better software.

 summary: >
-    I am a Senior Staff Software Engineer at LinkedIn, lately focused on frameworks and languages as tools to help other developers to build better software.
-You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.
+    A senior engineering leader, lately focused on frameworks and languages as ratchets: tools which help other developers to build better software.

 ---